Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/04/using-log-parser-studio-to-get-requests-per-hour-or-minute.md

     dbo.RoundToMinutes([date], [time], 1)
 ```

-And it’s easy to switch from minutes to hours by changing the size of the round call, like so (rounds to “60” minute chunks):
+And it's easy to switch from minutes to hours by changing the size of the round call, like so (rounds to "60" minute chunks):

 ```sql
 SELECT